Anna Charny, Managing Director and one of the founders or RSM- MetroWest, received

 a researcher in the area of advanced algorithms and protocols for the

 Next Generation Internet.
-She has authored many
+She has a number of

 academic publications, contributed to a number of Internet standards, and authored 36 US patents.